-Adolescence is that ten to twelve year period of social and psychological growth that transforms the dependent child (beginning in late elementary or early middle school) into a functionally independent young adult in his or her early to mid twenties.
+Adolescence is that 10- to 12-year period of social and psychological growth that transforms the dependent child (beginning in late elementary or early middle school) into a functionally independent young adult in his or her early to mid-twenties.

 Puberty is the one to three-year process of hormonal and physical change that causes the young person to reach sexual maturity, girls usually entering it about a year earlier than boys.

 Among other changes wrought by puberty, there are growth spurts that create bigger bodies to manage.
-For girls hips broaden, breasts swell, menstruation begins, and they can produce eggs.
-For boys muscles enlarge, voice drops, ejaculation begins, and they can produce sperm.
-For both male and female there is more hair around sex organs, more body odor, and more active skin glands that can create acne.
+For girls, hips broaden, breasts swell, menstruation begins, and they can produce eggs.
+For boys, muscles enlarge, voice drops, ejaculation begins, and they can produce sperm.
+For both males and females, there is more hair around sex organs, more body odor, and more active skin glands that can create acne.

-Now young people, as young as ten to fourteen are capable of participating in sexual reproduction, which doesn't mean that they immediately want to fulfill that potentiality.
+Now young people as young as 10 to 14 are capable of participating in sexual reproduction, which doesn't mean that they immediately want to fulfill that potentiality.
 What it does mean, however, is that parents do need to start educating their son or daughter about socially managing sexual maturity and delaying sexual activity in a popular culture that glamorizes looking and acting sexual in every way.

 This is no time for a young person to be uninformed about what is going on in their bodies because in ignorance they will believe they are unique and wonder what is wrong with them, when nothing is.
 This is a time for parents to explain the process of puberty that unfolds for everyone and what changes to expect.

 Start with the problem of self-consciousness.
-For most young people, puberty catches them at a bad time - during the early adolescent years (around ages 9 - 13) when they are separating from the shelter of childhood and begin striving for social belonging and place among their society of peers.
-Already feeling adrift from family and at sea in this brave new world of more social independence, puberty demonstrates how they are also out of control of their body.
+For most young people, puberty catches them at a bad time — during the early adolescent years (around ages 9-13) when they are separating from the shelter of childhood and begin striving for social belonging and place among their society of peers.
+Already feeling adrift from family and at sea in this brave new world of more social independence, puberty demonstrates how they are also out of control of their bodies.